MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-app-configuration.md

 | com.microsoft.powerbi.mobile.ServerDisplayName | String | [optional]<br><br>Default value is “Report server”<br><br>A friendly name used in the app to represent the server. |
 | com.microsoft.powerbi.mobile.OverrideServerDetails | Boolean | [optional]<br><br>Default value is True.
 When set to True, it overrides any Report Server definition already in the mobile device.
 Existing servers that are already configured are deleted.
 Override set to True also prevents the user from removing that configuration.<br><br>Set to False adds the pushed values, leaving any existing settings.
 If the same server URL is already configured in the mobile app, the app leaves that configuration as is.
 The app doesn't ask the user to reauthenticate for the same server. |

-## Data protection settings
+## Data protection settings (iOS and Android)

-**Applies to: iOS**

 The Power BI app for iOS offers administrators the ability to customize the default configuration for security and privacy settings.
-You can force users to provide their Face ID, Touch ID, or a passcode when accessing Power BI app.
+You can force users to provide their Face ID, Touch ID, or a passcode when accessing the Power BI app.

 | Key | Type | Description |
 |---|---|---|